brunoczim/typed-symmetric-interaction/poly-typed-abscalc.md

 -- specialization
 -- A', A, B' and B must be types
--- t must be a typable and is optional
+-- t must be a typable
 A' : Type[n + 1]
 B' : Type[n + 1]
 A : A' → B'